blacklightpy/vaultofknowledge/World Building/Science and Engineering/Mathematics/Computer Science/Information Technology/Information Security/Enterprise Key Management.md

-Enterprise Key Management (EKM) refers to key management systems that work across different operating systems and databases.
+Enterprise Key Management (EKM) refers to [[key management systems]] that work across different operating systems and databases.
 It can ease the complexity with implementing secure key management in complex setups.

-EKM should reside in a centralized location, like an [[Key Management#^8c81cb|HSM]]
+EKM System should reside in a centralized location, like an [[Hardware Security Module]]

 Questions for choosing an EKM Solution:
 1. Is your key manager FIPS 140-2 certified?
 What is the certificate number?